The following is a list of things that you may find helpful in preparing for hockey camp. Printable .pdf version.

 What to Pack

-- Your hockey gear (duh!) – You will be provided with a jersey, hockey socks and water bottle.
+- Your hockey gear (duh!) – You will be provided with a jersey and hockey socks.
 Also:

 - It’s not a bad idea to have an extra stick just in case